Last Updated on May 18, 2021 by Maggie Sutton

 Windows and Doors

-Leakage around windows and doors can cause many problems for your home, including making your electric bill increase.
+Leakage, whether that’s air or moisture, around windows and doors can cause many problems for your home.
+You might see a jump in your energy bill, both in the spring trying to cool and in the winter when trying to heat.
 Make sure that the caulking and weather stripping has stayed together and is tight.
-If It hasn’t, replace weather stripping, scrape old caulking off and replace with new caulk.
-During the winter months, if you noticed condensation between double or triple paned windows, the weather seal is compromised.
+If it hasn’t, replace weather stripping, scrape old caulking off and replace with new caulk.
+These are all fairly simple home maintenance steps you can do in the spring once the weather allows for you to keep windows and doors open.
+During the winter months, if you noticed condensation between double or triple pane windows, the weather seal is compromised.
 If the seal is compromised, the window or glass unfortunately needs replacing.

 Deck and Porch